LarsMichelsen/nagios_downtime/README.md

 Currently the nagios_downtime Scripts are shipped for Linux (written in Perl) and Windows (written in VBS).
 The intention was to have two scripts for the different platforms to reach one goal.
 During time both scripts diverged a bit.
+I started development of these scripts back in 2005, so please don't be too strict with the coding style, I am a bit unhappy with this for myself, but currently don't have the time to fix this.
 Maybe I find the time to fix this one day.
 You are welcome to send improvements!

 ## Linux (Perl script)